 Also in the summer of 2011, the Doctor of Physical Therapy program welcomed its first students.
 The program is a collaborative endeavor with Carilion Clinic and the Jefferson College of Health Sciences.
 This sought-after degree enables Radford University to address a critical need for physical therapists in Southwest and Southside Virginia.

-As evidence of Radford University’s continued growth and appeal to prospective students and their families, the largest freshman class in the university’s history was welcomed in the fall of 2011.
+As evidence of Radford University’s continued growth and appeal to prospective students and their families, the largest freshman class in the university’s history was welcomed in the fall of 2012.
 In the U.S. News and World Report’s 2010 Guide to America’s Best Colleges Radford University is listed as one of the nation’s “Top Up-and-Coming Schools.”
 In addition, the Princeton Review named Radford University to its list of best colleges and universities in the Southeast for a ninth consecutive year.

 Radford University has always been committed to educating the whole student, both inside and outside of the classroom.
 To that end, 110,000-square-foot recreation and wellness center opened in 2014.
 The facility provides students with recreational, wellness and exercise therapies.